alvinlai/handpick-api/README.md

 Handpick Developer API
 ============

 The API for Handpick is currently in beta but I'm already using it for the iOS app.
-I might make mior changes and improvements but I'll try to keep everything as it is.
+I might make minor changes and improvements but I'll try to keep everything as it is.

 If you're planning to connect Handpick with your app, let me know!